Anmol-Baranwal/Anmol-Baranwal/README.md

 <i>&nbsp; Building products with open source.</i><br><br>

 👋 Greetings!
 It's great to have you here.
-I'm Anmol Baranwal, an enthusiastic full-stack developer hailing from India.
+I'm Anmol Baranwal, a full-stack developer from India, super into Open Source, and love managing communities.

-🎯 I built [designlyfe.tech](https://designlyfe.tech/) in Buildspace Season 4 and will continue working on it shortly to make it into something people can use.
-If you wish to collaborate on a project, message me on [Twitter](https://twitter.com/Anmol_Codes).
+🎯 I regularly create inspirational content on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) and [Twitter](https://twitter.com/Anmol_Codes).
+Be sure to follow me to get inspired.

-✨ I'm part of core team at [Guidlify](https://github.com/Guidlify), connecting sponsors and tech community events.
+✨ I'm part of core developer team at [Guidlify](https://github.com/Guidlify), connecting sponsors and tech community events.
+I rank in GitHub [Top 5%](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#github-stats-card).

-🏆 Secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor), did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and devised content as a core team member for 2 lakh+ audiences.
+🏆 I secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor), did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and devised content as a core team member for _2 lakh+_ audiences.

-🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science, and also maintaining [LinksHub](https://github.com/rupali-codes/LinksHub) to make it a open source success.
+🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science, and played a pivotal role as a maintainer & contributor of [LinksHub](https://github.com/rupali-codes/LinksHub) to turn it into open source success story.

-🚀 &nbsp; I'm also part of several communities like [WebXDAO](https://github.com/WebXDAO) and my forte lies in exploring technologies like Nextjs with TypeScript to build awesome products.
+🚀 &nbsp; I'm also part of exciting communities like [WebXDAO](https://github.com/WebXDAO), [Taipy](https://github.com/Avaiga/taipy), [DEV](https://dev.to/about) and my forte lies in exploring technologies like Nextjs with TypeScript to build products.

-🔖 &nbsp; I also write trending articles on [dev.to](https://dev.to/anmolbaranwal) with more than _40k_ views and _2k_ followers.
+🔖 &nbsp; I have written several trending articles on [dev.to](https://dev.to/anmolbaranwal) with more than _40k_ views and _2k_ followers.
+Shoot me a message at anmolbaranwal119@gmail.com for sponsorships and collaboration.

-🔥 &nbsp; As an active member of the programming community, I proudly engage on [daily.dev](https://app.daily.dev/Anmol-Baranwal) with over <em>5k+</em> reputation.

-🎁 I have actively participated in the product hunt community, where my exceptional free and open-source resource received 40+ upvotes.
-Check out the product on [Product Hunt](https://www.producthunt.com/posts/awesome-illustrations-for-projects) to see its impact.
+🚀 I built [designlyfe.tech](https://designlyfe.tech/) in Buildspace Season 4 and will continue working on more open source projects.
+Watch my journey of 6 weeks [here](https://buildspace.so/s4/demoday/designlyfe).

+🎁 I've been active on Product Hunt, where my outstanding [open-source resource](https://www.producthunt.com/posts/awesome-illustrations-for-projects) got _50+_ upvotes.
+I'm planning to launch more open source products in 2024.

-😄 &nbsp; When I'm not coding, you can find me immersing myself in the world of [chess](https://lichess.org/@/Anmol_Baranwal ), writing insightful articles on [dev.to](https://dev.to/anmolbaranwal), or managing communities on discord.
+😄 &nbsp; When I'm not coding, you can find me writing insightful articles on [dev.to](https://dev.to/anmolbaranwal), managing communities on [discord](https://discordapp.com/users/776749637826117640), or creating content on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) & [Twitter](https://twitter.com/Anmol_Codes)

+🔥 &nbsp; In short, I love interacting with people and exploring life with tech in general :)

 </div>